smuktevi/recipeat/README.md

 ```
 pytest --cov-report html
 ```
-These reports can be found in the `htmlcov` directory.
+These reports can be found in the `miscellaneous/htmlcov` directory.

 ## Directory Structure
 ```bash